neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ## storage

-Storage is either zenith pagestore or s3.
+Storage is either neon pagestore or s3.
 Users may create a database in a pagestore and create/move *snapshots* and *pitr regions* in both pagestore and s3.
 Storage is a concept similar to `git remote`.
 After installation, I imagine one local storage is available by default.

-**zenith storage attach** -t [native|s3] -c key=value -n name
+**neon storage attach** -t [native|s3] -c key=value -n name

 Attaches/initializes storage.
 For --type=s3, user credentials and path should be provided.
-For --type=native we may support --path=/local/path and --url=zenith.tech/stas/mystore.
+For --type=native we may support --path=/local/path and --url=neon.tech/stas/mystore.
 Other possible term for native is 'zstore'.

-**zenith storage list**
+**neon storage list**

 Show currently attached storages.
 For example:

 ```
-> zenith storage list
+> neon storage list
 NAME            USED    TYPE                OPTIONS          PATH
-local           5.1G    zenith-local                         /opt/zenith/store/local
+local           5.1G    neon-local                         /opt/neon/store/local
-local.compr     20.4G   zenith-local        compression=on    /opt/zenith/store/local.compr
+local.compr     20.4G   neon-local        compression=on    /opt/neon/store/local.compr
-zcloud          60G     zenith-remote                        zenith.tech/stas/mystore
+zcloud          60G     neon-remote                        neon.tech/stas/mystore
 s3tank          80G     S3
 ```

-**zenith storage detach**
+**neon storage detach**

-**zenith storage show**
+**neon storage show**